ergoplatform/ergodocs/docs/dev/protocol/why.md

 Ergo transcends the traditional concept of a blockchain token, embodying **commodity money** with real-world consumption of resources for mining.
 This approach, rooted in securing commodities with cryptography, distinguishes Ergo with unique features:

-- Incentives for long-term mining stability
+- Incentives for long-term mining stability.
-- [Demurrage](storage-rent.md), reinforcing Ergo as a genuine commodity
+- [Demurrage](storage-rent.md), reinforcing Ergo as a genuine commodity.
-- Support for decentralized derivatives and DeFi without intermediaries
+- Support for decentralized derivatives and DeFi without intermediaries.
-- SigmaFi ([SigmaFi](sigmafi.md) bonds), a peer-to-peer DeFi solution surpassing traditional financial institutions in transparency and risk management
+- SigmaFi ([SigmaFi](sigmafi.md) bonds), a peer-to-peer DeFi solution surpassing traditional financial institutions in transparency and risk management.
 - Unparalleled support for developing [cryptographic protocols](crypto.md), including [non-interactive mixers](mixer.md) and [stealth addresses](stealth-address.md)

 Ergo's recognition as the leading PoW cryptocurrency in DeFi supply demonstrates the practical application of its innovative features.